 This icon of the north with a flame orange throat needs large expanses of forest with big, old hemlock trees to thrive.
 But will the forests it knows and loves today be there in 100 years?
-To find out, The Nature Conservancy is partnering with University of Wisconsin-Madison researchers to create a tool that can give us a sneak peek at the future.
+To find out, The Nature Conservancy partnered with University of Wisconsin-Madison researchers to create a tool that can give us a sneak peek at the future.

 Like all natural systems, forests are dynamic and respond to changing factors such as forest management and climate change.

 “We want to know what’s happening way out in the future, especially in the face of climate change, so we can make the best investments in conservation today,” said Nick Miller, the Conservancy’s director of science in Wisconsin.